 Rutherford B. Hayes: Campaigns and Elections

-The Campaign and Election of 1876:
+The Campaign and Election of 1876

 Moreover, the 1876 Republican convention was in Cincinnati, which teemed with Hayes supporters.
 "Availability" did work for Hayes.
-James G. Blaine, the frontrunner and the favorite of partisan Republicans, was tarnished by allegations of corruption; Oliver P. Morton, the favorite of Radicals, was in ill health; Benjamin H. Bristow, the favorite of reformers was anathema to Grant, Roscoe Conkling, the quintessential spoils politician, was unacceptable to reformers and to Blaine, and none of these candidates could muster the votes of the majority of the convention.
+James G. Blaine, the frontrunner and the favorite of partisan Republicans, was tarnished by allegations of corruption; Oliver P. Morton, the favorite of Radicals, was in ill health; Benjamin H. Bristow, the favorite of reformers, was anathema to Grant; and Roscoe Conkling, the quintessential spoils politician, was unacceptable to reformers and to Blaine.
+In the end, none of these candidates could muster the votes of the majority of the convention.
 By the fifth ballot, Hayes had picked up votes; by the seventh, he had clinched the nomination.

-The Disputed Election of 1876 to 1877
+The Disputed Election of 1876

-The next day, however, Hayes learned that he had carried the Pacific Slope and that both parties claimed to have carried Florida, Louisiana, and South Carolina.
+The next day, however, Hayes learned that he had carried the California, Oregon, and Nevada; the added Republican electoral votes of the brand-new state of Colorado (admitted on August 1) also proved crucial.
+Both parties claimed to have carried Florida, Louisiana, and South Carolina.
 Tilden had a plurality of 250,000 in the popular vote and was one electoral vote shy of the majority needed to win the presidency.
-But if Hayes carried Florida, Louisiana, and South Carolina, whose official votes would be determined by Republican controlled returning or canvassing boards, he would win the presidency by one electoral vote.
-In those states, as well as in the rest of the South, intimidation kept black voters from the polls.
+But if Hayes carried Florida, Louisiana, and South Carolina, whose official votes would be determined by Republican-controlled“returning,” or canvassing, boards, he would win the presidency by one electoral vote.
+In those states, as well as in the rest of the South, intimidation and violence kept black voters from the polls.
 With good reason, Republicans asserted that had their votes been counted, Hayes would have carried the three disputed states as well as other southern states.

-That southern Democrats and Hayes's friends negotiated is a virtual certainty, but that they struck any "deal," "bargain," or compromise that offered anything beyond what Hayes promised to do in his letter of acceptance is very doubtful.
-Hayes and his representatives insisted that the troops would be withdrawn only when the civil and voting rights of black and white Republicans were respected.
+That southern Democrats and Hayes's friends negotiated is a virtual certainty, but that they struck any "deal," "bargain," or compromise that offered anything beyond what Hayes promised to do in his letter of acceptance is doubtful.
+Hayes, whose rhetoric was overtly opposed to the idea of “a white man’s government,” and his representatives insisted that they would withdraw the troops only when the civil and voting rights of black and white Republicans were respected.
 It is also clear that the southern negotiators had little or no control over the irrational filibusterers that prolonged the count.
-Samuel J. Randall, the Democratic Speaker of the House, realizing that creating chaos would backfire on the Democrats, ruled the filibusterers out of order and forced the completion of the count in the early hours of March 2, 1877.
+Samuel J. Randall, the Democratic Speaker of the House, realizing that creating chaos would backfire on the Democrats, finally ruled the filibusterers out of order and forced the completion of the count in the early hours of March 2, 1877.
 With 185 votes to Tilden's 184, Hayes was declared the winner two days before he became President.